CD-Rom vs. Data DVD's for High Resolution Digital Image Storage

 425

-Scanning Service Comparison: Film scans come in four varieties; Bronze, Silver, Gold, and Pro.
-Print scans come in two flavors; Silver, and Gold.
-Click a link to compare our processing options.
+Scanning Services: Slide & negative scans come in three varieties; Silver scanning, Gold scanning, and Pro scanning.
+Print and photo scans come in two flavors; Silver photo scanning, and Gold scanning.
+Click a link to learn more about our scanning services.

 Digital Image Benefits: This article outlines the many benefits of digital photography.

-Digital Imaging in a Nutshell: This article explains digital images, Resolution, and Megapixels.
+An Introduction to Digital Photography: This article explains digital images, Resolution, and Megapixels.
 It provides a brief technical background to digital imaging.

 Scan Resolution Help: This article explains scan resolution.
 It looks at scanning resolution from three perspectives and makes recommendations accordingly.

-Print vs. Film Scanning: This article compares print scans with film scans.
-It also outlines the limitations of print scanning.
+Photo Scans vs. Slide & Negative Scanning: This article compares photo scans with slide & negative scans.
+It also outlines the limitations of photo scanning.

 JPEG vs. TIFF File Format: